OmniCloudOrg/OmniCloud-Full/Notes/integration/CPIs.md

 ## 5. Parse Rules

-Converting command-line output into structured data is one of the CPI's most powerful features.
-Parse rules define how to extract meaningful information from raw command outputs, whether they're formatted as JSON, tabular data, or unstructured text.
+Converting outputs into structured data is one of the CPI's most powerful features.
+Parse rules define how to extract meaningful information from raw command or API outputs, whether they're formatted as JSON, tabular data, or unstructured text.

 ### 5.1 Parse Rule Types